 Also, the Content-Type header of the request must be equivalent to that of a POSTed form, that is:

-The API expects an XML request coming in from a client to be structured in a specific manner, and is broken down into two sections; an authentication section, and a request section, as seen below:
+The API expects an request coming in from a client to be structured in a specific manner, and is broken down into two sections; an authentication section, and a request section, as seen below:

 |[USERNAME]||This is your customer API username||Assigned by Maponics|